 3. Provide Direct Access to Supplemental Learning Materials

 Extend the learning beyond your book.
-Include QR codes in your printed materials that link to resources designed to offer additional context and real-world applications, such as videos, podcasts, and virtual renderings.
+Include QR codes in your printed materials that link to AI tools and other resources designed to offer additional context and real-world applications, such as videos, podcasts, and virtual renderings.

 As you evaluate the strategy and design of your training programs to facilitate better performance from your learners, it’s important to also examine your printed training materials.
 Be sure to incorporate a design that not only reflects the quality of your training content but supports your learning retention and application goals as well.